-Although fear is a natural part of life, it creates problems when it isn’t managed.
-You start feeling anxious.
-As it increases, you may want to isolate.
-Without healthy alternatives, you seek comfort by binging on sweets or having one too many glasses of wine.
-Being unable to cope with emotions is a major factor in developing addictive or self-destructive behaviors.
+Although fear is a natural part of life, it creates problems.
+When it isn’t managed you start feeling anxious.
+If it becomes too much, you may want to isolate.
+Without healthy alternatives, you could seek comfort by food or having one too many glasses of wine.
+Being unable to cope is a major factor in developing addictive or self-destructive behaviors.

-The purpose of this article is to show you how to cope with fear gently.
-Beating yourself up for not doing what you think you should be doing doesn’t help.
+Beating yourself up for not doing what you think you should doesn’t help.
 No one decides to take action simply because “they know they should” they take action when they’re good and ready.
+You will too.

 Fearing the Unknown

-Often people fear the unknown which means that your mind creates negative scenarios of what could happen in the future.
+Often people fear the unknown and create negative scenarios of what could happen in the future.
 This is called catastrophizing.
 It’s very important to identify these thoughts as being false.
 Otherwise, your mind will believe the worst to be true.
 That’s how fear starts.

-You can learn to move past your fear and come out the other side to finally take action.
+You can learn to move past your fear and come out the other side.
 Being afraid isn’t a judgment against you.
-It’s an emotional sinkhole that most of us at one time of another fall into.
+It’s an emotional sinkhole that most of us have fallen into on occasion.

 I was super scared to do Facebook Live (live video on Facebook).
 It seemed like everyone around me was doing it.
-I made several commitments to myself (and even one to someone else) hoping that would get me going but it didn’t.
+Although I had made several commitments to do one, it didn’t work.

 I was definitely stuck.
 Another opportunity to grow!
 So here’s what I did...